yashr47/product_page/README.md

 Step 3: run 'npm start' in the directory

 The app will run on your browser on the url : http://localhost:3000

+Alternatively, the app is also deployed on: https://timely-tartufo-2324f5.netlify.app/